Lemon Chicken Orzo Soup with Greens

 Indulge in the comforting goodness of this Lemon Chicken Orzo Soup with Greens.
 With aromatic carrots, diced fennel, onions, and a hint of garlic, this soup offers a rich and fresh flavor and is the perfect way to enjoy a warm bowl of comfort!

-As an experienced home chef, I can’t emphasize enough how healthy soups are a lifesaver for the family, especially during cold and flu season.
-This chicken orzo soup with lemon is a prime example of a nutritious meal that’s both healing and comforting, all while being a breeze to make!
+As an experienced home chef, I can’t emphasize enough how soups are a lifesaver for the family, especially during cold and flu season.
+This chicken orzo soup with lemon is a prime example that’s so comforting and is a breeze to make!

 Now, let’s talk about the star ingredient I chose to add: fennel.
 This underrated veggie lends a sweet and complex flavor that elevates the entire soup.
 Fennel’s natural sweetness pairs perfectly with the savory chicken broth, while its subtle anise-like undertones add depth to each spoonful.
 It’s that unexpected twist that takes this soup from good to great!